CycloneDX/cyclonedx-javascript-library/README.md

     * respects any injected [CycloneDX Specification][CycloneDX-spec] and generates valid output according to it.
     * takes care of BomRef-discrimination (uniqueness - not meaning).
     * can be configured to generate reproducible/deterministic output.
+    * can prepare data structures for JSON and XML.
 * Bring serialization to the target environment:
+    * JSON-serialization for all target environments.
-    * Only for _WebBrowsers_.
+    * XML-serialization is available only for _WebBrowsers_.
-      There is no built-in capability for XML in _Node.js_, so no common implementation can be done.
     * Allow users to implement custom serializers tailored to their target environment.

 ## Capabilities